 Quality Systems Manager Career Info

 Quality systems managers ensure efficiency and accuracy in production situations, and they must be organized, decisive, logical and have strong communication skills.
 They can work in a number of industries and need a bachelor's degree in engineering or a relevant field, along with quality control experience.
-Job growth depends on the industry, but jobs for industrial production managers, similar to qualify control managers, are expected to decline slightly through 2024.
+Job growth depends on the industry, but jobs for industrial production managers, similar to qualify control managers, are expected to change slightly through 2028.